Mathematics and Design

 Outside or in a gym I run from one wall or fence to the other with whomever wants to join me.
 (I want my aerobics time.)
 We line up with our backs to one wall or fence and count to a number before we go.
 “OK, we’re going to go on six.
 Ready.
 Count.
 One, two, three, four, five, six!”
 Then we go any silly way we can: backwards, sideways, skipping, spinning, laughing, etc. The children choose a number and the silly way to get to the other wall.
 Since the most useful counting skill for arithmetic is rote counting down, I like using Wall to Wall for this.
 It’s easy to count down from ten and more useful to count down from the teens, such as starting at thirteen, fifteen, or nineteen. etc.

 This is from Mary Baratta-Lorton in Mathematics Their Way.
 I made a pendulum weight from one of those plastic eggs you see everywhere at Easter time.
-I drill a hole in the narrower end, open a large paper clip to insert through the hole to leave a wire hook extending out, and fill the both halves with plaster or concrete patch compound.
-When it cures I have a colorful weight that I can hang from a short length of string that I hook with another paper clip onto a longer string that stays hanging down from the ceiling in the group meeting area.
-It is one of the set of things I store near that place to use when it seems to fit.
+I drilled a hole in the narrower end, opened a large paper clip to insert through the hole to leave a wire hook extending out, and filled the both halves with plaster or concrete patch compound.
+When it cured I possessed a colorful weight that I could hang from a short length of string.
+I hooked another paper clip onto a longer string that stays hanging down from the ceiling in the group meeting area.
+It is one of the set of game materials I stored in a handy place to use when it seemed to fit.

-I pick the number to count up to as the weight swings.
-If I know a child in the group is on the edge of counting up to four when everyone else is counting to higher numbers, I choose four.
-I want everyone to be successful.
+I begin the Pendulum Count by choosing one number to use that day as the weight swings.
+I usually start with three.
+I use four as an example here.
+If I know a child in the group is on the edge of counting up to four (when everyone else is counting to higher numbers), I choose four.
+That is the child I watch.
 No need to push any higher.
 (You can choose to do this in other languages, too, by the way.)

 Can you do it by yourselves?